 In 2018, ZR Błędowice celebrated the 35th anniversary of its activity and prepared a completely new program entitled “Listen to me, schuhajks …”, also known as the recruiting program.
 This program was highly appreciated by the professional as well as the amateur part of the audience.
 It was also the last project of coach Sabina Glac.

-The next phase of the ensemble began in 2019, when Krystian Olszowski became a member of the ensemble and its artistic director.
+The next phase of the ensemble began in 2019, when Krystian Olszowski became its artistic director.
 Organizational matters were taken over by Dorota Pawlasová.
 Together with the new management, the ensemble expands its repertoire with Czech dances and Kraków dances, and also performed at prestigious festival ŚFPZP in Rzeszów (PL).

-Currently, a group of about 40 young talented people dances in the ensemble, supported during performances by cooperating groups: the Kamraci and Partyja bands, the choir of Kamraci z kamratkami and children ensemble Mali Błędowianie.
+From April 2022, the ensemble artistically led Anna Kadlubcová and Weronika Siwková, the organizational leader remains Dorota Pawlasová.
+Currently, a group of about 35 young talented people dances in the ensemble, supported during performances by cooperating groups: the Kamraci and Partyja bands, the choir of Kamraci z kamratkami and children ensemble Mali Błędowianie.
 Taking all of them together, it is a large group of about 100 members.

 The ensemble had several successes.
 It won the competition “We are like this”, “PZKO Initiative”, regularly performs at prestigious international folklore festivals such as: Gorolski Święto in Jabłonków (CZ), IFF Strážnice (CZ), Vsetínský krpec (CZ), Week of Culture Beskidzka in Wisła, ŚFPZP in Rzeszów (PL), FF Východná (SK).
 The ensemble often performs on foreign stages.
 In the past it has performed, for example, in Croatia, Hungary, Macedonia, Slovakia, Poland, Lithuania, Bulgaria, Italy and other countries.